UltimateTimmeh/r-daily-programmer/README.md

 **Description**

 Many of the challenges have objectives in them that can be (partially) solved by making use of the solution of previous challenges.
 Because of this, it makes sense to create *plugins* that can be imported in the challenge execution scripts.

 **Testing**

-Each plugin will be tested with Python's `unittest` package.
-Logs of the tests will be stored in the directory `dailyprogrammer/tests/logs/` and will be named using the date and time of test execution.
-All tests can be executed by using the 'discover' functionality of Python's unittest in the `dailyprogrammer` directory:
+Plugins will be tested with Python's `unittest` package.
+Unit tests for all plugins that have them can be executed by using the 'discover' functionality of Python's unittest in the `dailyprogrammer` directory.
+To store the output of the test run in a log file, for example, you should use the
+command:

     $ python3 -m unittest discover -v > path_to_log_file.log 2>&1